Iain Forsyth and Jane Pollard: Work as artists and filmmakers

 Their first major survey show was presented by the South London Gallery in February–March 2011.
 In January 2012 they were nominated for the Samsung Art+ Prize.

 Iain Forsyth and Jane Pollard are currently represented by Kate MacGarry (London).
 They have previously worked with Lawrence Eng Gallery (Vancouver) and Galleria Paolo Bonzano (Rome).
 They are represented as filmmakers by Josh Varney at 42.

 Their first feature film was announced by Film4.
-The hybrid drama-documentary titled 20,000 Days on Earth focusses on the musician and writer Nick Cave, and is backed by Film4, BFI and Corniche Pictures.
+The hybrid drama-documentary titled 20,000 Days on Earth focuses on the musician and writer Nick Cave, and is backed by Film4, BFI and Corniche Pictures.
 The film is produced by Pulse Films and JW Films and cinematography is by Erik Wilson (Submarine, Tyrannosaur, The Imposter, The Double).
 An interview in The Guardian with the directors revealed that the film will also star Kylie Minogue and Ray Winstone.
 Forsyth & Pollard won the Directing Award at the Sundance Film Festival in January 2014, where the film premiered.
 The Editing Award was also presented to Jonathan Amos for 20,000 Days on Earth.
 The European premiere was in February 2014 at Berlinale in Berlin.
 A theatrical release took place in September 2014 by Picturehouse in the UK, Drafthouse in the US and Madman in Australia.

 In 2014 they were shortlisted for the Jarman Award and were awarded a Channel 4 Random Acts Commission.
 Forsyth and Pollard were presented with the Douglas Hickox Award for best debut director at the 2014 Moët British Independent Film Awards.
 They have also been BAFTA nominated for Best Documentary and shortlisted for the London Film Critic's Circle Award.

+A performance film, The Extraordinary Miss Flower, was released by the BFI in May 2025 starring Emiliana Torrini and Caroline Catz.

+Their hybrid documentary Broken English premiered out of competition at the 82nd Venice International Film Festival in 2025.
+The film stars Tilda Swinton and George MacKay.
+It's an exploration of the life and career of English singer and actress Marianne Faithfull.
+The film includes Faithfull's last ever singing performance, together with Nick Cave and Warren Ellis.
+It had its US premiere at the 2026 Sundance Film Festival and its domestic premiere at the 2025 BFI London Film Festival.
+The film was released in the United Kingdom on 20 March 2026, by Vue Lumière.